-While both are highly effective weight loss interventions, these two popular surgeries differ in terms of their side effect profile, lifestyle management factors, medicinal effect, complexity, recovery time, and cost.
+While both gastric bypass and gastric sleeve are effective weight loss interventions that can lead to significant weight loss, these two popular metabolic and bariatric surgeries differ in terms of their side effect profile, lifestyle management factors, medicinal effect, complexity, recovery time, and cost.

 Gastric Bypass vs. Gastric Sleeve: A Brief History

-Gastric bypass is the original weight loss surgery, whose history goes all the way to the 1950s.
+Gastric bypass, often referred to as Roux en Y gastric bypass, is the original weight loss surgery, whose history goes all the way to the 1950s.
 Although it has evolved over time, the basics remain the same: it’s a two-step procedure involving the creation of a small pouch out of the stomach.
-This pouch “detours” or “bypasses” around the larger portion of the stomach.
+This pouch “detours” or “bypasses” around the larger portion of the stomach and a portion of the small intestines, significantly reducing the amount of food you can consume.

 In contrast, gastric sleeve is a newer, simpler procedure.
 It’s a single-step surgery that involves removing a portion of the stomach, and sealing the remainder into a “sleeve”.
 Although its history goes back to the 1980s, it rose in popularity to become the number one weight loss surgery in the 2010s.

-Both surgeries are performed laparoscopically (via highly targeted surgical incisions), involve unique but relatively mild side effects, are considered highly safe, and most importantly, trigger massive, potentially life-saving weight loss.
+Both surgeries are performed laparoscopically (via highly targeted tiny surgical incisions), involve unique but relatively mild side effects, are considered highly safe by the American Society for Metabolic and Bariatric Surgery, and most importantly, trigger massive, potentially life-saving weight loss.

 In helping patients choose the best procedure for them, we start with their priorities.

-Are they trying to attain a specific weight goal?
+Are they trying to lose weight to reduce their excess body weight?
 Are they pursuing a medical goal, like diabetes remission?
 Is it important for them to minimize downtime so they can get back to work?
 What kind of recovery are they prepared to commit to?
 What side effect profile sounds better?

 Answers to these questions help us determine each patient’s unique circumstance, allowing us to point them in the right direction.

 Gastric sleeve can cause acid reflux in about 20-25% of patients.
-Sometimes that requires medicine, and less frequently, a surgical intervention (typically, a conversion into a gastric bypass).
+Sometimes that requires medicine, and less frequently, a surgical intervention (sometimes, a conversion into a gastric bypass).

 By contrast, gastric bypass doesn’t pose a risk for acid reflux.
 However, it does pose a risk for dumping syndrome: when patients eat something on “the naughty list” — foods that are high in sugar and fat — they experience discomfort.
 Some people think that sounds terrible, while others want the motivation of “the stick” to stay on track with their weight loss goals.
 Bypass also carries a 4-7% chance of ulcer formation and a 4-6% chance of a bowel issue requiring surgery